-Internships are a great way to build a resume before you enter the workforce.
-As a matter of fact, some schools require students to complete internships before graduation.
-Even if that's not the case for you, being able to list skills necessary in your chosen profession will set you apart from the competition and give you an edge in the marketplace.
-It's important when describing an internship that you are specific about what tasks you performed and the benefit to your employer.
+Internships are a great way to improve your resume before you enter the workforce.
+Some schools require students to complete internships before graduation, and those who have can offer an employer skills from practical experience.
+Even if that is not the case for you, being able to list skills necessary in your chosen profession will set you apart from the competition and give you an edge in the marketplace.
+When describing an internship in your resume or job application, be specific about what tasks you performed and how you were of benefit to your employer.